 While your easiest method would be to follow the simple three step integration process, Salesforce actually does provide the necessary toolkits for you to build your own app.
 This of course lets you develop your own call center, with its own unique features and capabilities, as well as your own softphone.

 With the CTI developer toolkit, any developer can get their hands dirty and give it a try for themselves, as it provides the necessary source code, libraries, and files you need to develop your own custom CTI adapter.
 However, even for the seasoned veteran there might be a slight learning curve, as the language used is Salesforce’s own Apex programming language, but would be familiar to anyone that’s used Java before.
 Salesforce has since also created its new Lightning App Builder to allow anyone to create their own apps through a visual workflow instead of a detailed language.

 Productivity At New Levels

 Salesforce makes it easy to increase productivity and stay on top of your data.
 With now an easy process to simply integrate your VoIP services and make calls directly from Salesforce, your agents will be even better prepared for any call they make.
-With prebuilt CTI integrations and a quick and easy process, almost anyone can get their system up and running with productivity like never before.
+With a prebuilt computer telephony integration and quick and easy process, almost anyone can get their system up and running with productivity like never before.